Puzzlepart/bestillingsportalen/Deployment-guide.md

 ## Step 8: Share Power App, Flows and SharePoint site

 Before Bestillingsportalen can be rolled out, the Power App and SharePoint site need to be shared with all users to will submit requests.

+## Step 9 (temporarily): Overwrite Runbook `ConfigureSpace`

+When deploying, the runbook `ConfigureSpace` is fetched from a public repo.
+This should be replaced with the version in this repo.
+Just a simple copy/paste is required.
+This is temporary until this repo is public.
+[Lenke til Runbook](/Source/Runbooks/ConfigureSpace.ps1)

 ### Power App